VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ```
 #### Methods and Events

-The validation phase also allowes to receive events (`Methods`) or send event (`Events`)
+The validation phase also allows to receive events (`Methods`) or send events (`Events`)

-In order to define event receiver methods just declare a function that follows the rules:
+In order to define event receiver methods just declare a function that follows these rules:
 * Visibility is `public`
 * Function name must start with `Method...'
 * return type is `void`